 Waterproof, durable Cordura nylon with nylon mesh webbing

 Nutria Brown color, designed to get dirty and build a natural camouflage

 Webbing can be adjusted and secured with buckles to fit all sizes

 Five double magazine pouches hold up to 10 30rd mags

 Two large “canteen” side pouches

 Unissued: So new there are still chalk marks from when it was sewn together

 Collector's: Like new condition, no observable blemishes or damage

-Great: mild use and abrasion on the fabric.
+Great: Minor use and abrasion on the fabric

 Good: mild use and abrasion on the fabric, minor dust and dirt (e.g. grass stains, water stains, dirt/dust pushed into webbing)